 How many coffee table books should you stack?

-2-4 books are roughly the same size but can be of different thicknesses.
-The larger the surface the more books you might use.
+You should use 2-4 books that are roughly the same size but can be of different thicknesses to get a nice balance for a coffee table book stack.
+The larger the surface the more books you can use.
 Multiple stacks can be the same height for a cohesive look.

 How do you arrange stacked books on a coffee table and decorate with them?